 That said, all potential litigants have an express need to know what risks they face.

-The fundamental truth is, in any trial, there will be a winner and a loser, so in every case, one party will be paying the others costs.
+The fundamental truth is, in any trial, there will be a winner and a loser, so in every case, one party will be paying the other’s costs.
 You need to consider WILL THAT PARTY BE YOU?

-In the event, you are the Claimant you have a requirement to not only prove your case but to win damages.
-If you prove the Defendant has breached the contract or misrepresented the goods, sold to you, then you need to establish loss an be awarded compensatory damages, for that loss.
+In the event, you are the claimant and have a requirement to not only prove your case but to win damages.
+If you prove the defendant has breached the contract or misrepresented the goods sold to you, then you need to establish loss and be awarded compensatory damages, for that loss.
 Should you have proven liability, yet don’t establish any monitory damages, you will have lost your claim.
 The simple rule is you have to win money.
-In one such Timeshare case [which took over 4 years to get to Court] the costs to both sides were 4 million each, the consumer proved the Defendant breached the contract yet, failed to prove damages thus, they lost and adverse costs were awarded against them in an amount exceeding £4 million.
+In one such timeshare case (which took over 4 years to get to court) the costs to both sides were £4 million each, the consumer proved the defendant breached the contract, yet failed to prove damages.
+They lost and adverse costs were awarded against them in an amount exceeding £4 million.

-In most low value cases, litigants focus on what they will win “if the claim is successful” and turn a “blind eye” to the costs, however, if a blind eye is turned initially, it will surface and become a “stark reality” when the case is up and running and Legal bills are demanded.
-In many timeshare cases, you will face a well-financed Claimant who will finance and run many arguments.
-If you win your claim that claim is small in comparison to the potential losses of the Defendant Resort as all their contracts might be exposed as a result of you well-funded case.
-This may cause them to advance highly complex arguments to avoid the potential of other claims which might follow from your win thus, the risk is greater for them, accordingly, they will fight harder causing costs to escalate.
+In most low value cases, litigants focus on what they will win if the claim is ‘successful’ and turn a blind eye to the costs, however, if a blind eye is turned initially, it will surface and become a stark reality when the case is up and running and legal bills are demanded.
+In many timeshare cases, you will face a well-financed claimant who will finance and run many arguments.
+If you win your claim, that claim is small in comparison to the potential losses of the defendant resort, as all their contracts might be exposed as a result of your well-funded case.
+This may cause them to advance highly complex arguments to avoid the potential of other claims which might follow from your win, thus the risk is greater for them, accordingly, they will fight harder causing costs to escalate.

-In the event that TESS supports a consumers legal claim they will engage with others and finance your costs and potentially your adverse costs, so the consumer is fully indemnified against any forward liabilities.
+In the event that TESS Law supports a consumer’s legal claim they will engage with others and finance your costs and potentially your adverse costs, so the consumer is fully indemnified against any forward liabilities.